L1NNA/L1NNA-TTTH/README.md

 Unified workspace, so I don't need to find where the hell they are among all the chrome tabs/windows.

+[warning: only include the site that you can trust.
+NodeJS after loading is disabled.
+But sill possible local XSS attack.]

 ![](ui.jpg)

 Configuration file is in ~/l1nna-settings.json